Monday, February 27, 2023

 more tired than anytime,

-unable to excuse his hate,
+unable to excuse my hate,

-he stood at the vertical crossroads,
+i stood at the vertical crossroads,

-and uncaged the demons that tormented him,
+and i uncaged the demons

-the paradox of a love that faltered
+the paradox of love faltering

 in the grip of its own pain.

-vanity’s masquerade.
+vanity's masquerade,

-but the truth, it was rabbits.
+but the truth, it was different.

 and rabbits, it was true,

-existed because their ancestors
+existed only because their ancestors

 sometimes dodged jaws.